 We engage in a wide range of activities, as illustrated below, and bushcare is not just about weeding!

-Some prominent pioneers of bush regeneration in Australia were Ambrose Crawford in 1935 on the NSW north coast, Albert Morris in Broken Hill in the 1930s and Joan and Eileen Bradley in Sydney in the 1960s and 1970s.
+Some prominent pioneers of bush regeneration in Australia were Ambrose Crawford in 1935 and onwards on the NSW north coast, Albert and Margaret Morris in Broken Hill in the 1930s and 1940s and Joan and Eileen Bradley in Sydney in the 1960s and 1970s.

-The Bradley Method as developed by the Bradley sisters and subsequently refined by other bush regeneration practitioners provides the basis for BMCC bushcare practice in the Blue Mountains.
+The Bradley Method was developed by the Bradley sisters and subsequently refined by other bush regeneration practitioners.
+It provides the basis for BMCC bushcare practice in the Blue Mountains.
 The core principles of the Bradley Method are:

 - Work from the good bush towards the weeds.